 Nothing beats a good zip tie for many tasks, from bundling electrical wires to holding cords or other items out of the way.
 Store a variety of these in different lengths and thicknesses.
 You can typically find variety packs at truck stops or hardware stores.

 28. Heat shrink tubing

 A quick sealant job can get you to the next repair shop or even protect your cargo from small leaks.
-Always have a tube of general-purpose silicone with you to make small or temporary fixes on the fly.
+Always have a tube of general-purpose silicone with you to make minor or temporary fixes on the fly.